 Can a house ‘fail’ an inspection?

-No. A professional home inspection is simply an examination into the current condition of the prospective home.
+No. A professional home inspection is simply an examination of the current condition of the prospective home.
 It is not an appraisal or a municipal code inspection.
-A home inspector will not pass or fail a house but rather, we describe its condition at that time and indicate which items will be in need of repair or replacement.
+A home inspector will not pass or fail a house, but rather, we describe its condition at that time and indicate which items will be in need of repair or replacement.

 If the report is favorable, did I really need an inspection?

 Definitely!
 Now you can have peace of mind in completing your home purchase, knowing the condition of the property and all its equipment and systems.
 You may have also learned a few things from the inspection and will want that for future reference.

 How does your service compare to that of other home inspectors?

 We welcome you to read more about our services, then compare us to the competition.
 We’re sure that you will find that we are the best in the business.
 We’re well-educated, professional, sincere, unbiased, fair, and thorough.
 Our inspections are a complete service, with no hidden charges.
 Our home inspection report format is easy to understand, easier to read (digital printout, no handwriting to decipher), and we include images with every report.
 We are not satisfied unless you’re satisfied.
 All of these factors separate us from our competition and continue to make us the preferred choice for home inspections!